JuliaPhylo/PhyloNetworks.jl/docs/src/man/installation.md

 ```julia
 Pkg.update()
 ```
-WARNING: It is important to update the package regularly as it is undergoing constant development.
+Warning: It is important to update the package regularly as it is undergoing constant development.
 Join the google group for updates [here] (https://groups.google.com/forum/#!forum/phylonetworks-users/new).